Piranhas, “The Desert”

 A gigantic shadow of a Juniper bush, despite being common in the austere Utah desert, gave Nelson utter discomfort that he shifted his glance from the bathroom window toward Bill and came closer to the bulbs of the vanity mirror.
 Nelson saw Silverback was tied to the toilet with braided nylon rope.

 Nelson peered at Silverback.
-The leader of the appalling Mountain Gorillas, grisly beaten by Bill inside the spacious blood-covered lavatory.
+The leader of the appalling Mountain Gorillas was grievously beaten by Bill inside the spacious, blood-covered lavatory.

-The giant moon that ruled over them all—unforgiving.
-The swollen, brutal cuts on his cheeks were halfway duck taped.
-Silverback had a broad appealing chin like Bill, only now it appeared grotesque.
+The giant moon that ruled over them all was unforgiving.
+The swollen, brutal cuts on his cheeks were halfway duct-taped.
+Silverback had a broad, appealing chin like Bill’s, only now it appeared grotesque.
 Nelson thought it was impossible to distinguish who was the maniac in the motel room anymore.

 There are no allies in the austere desert.
-He stared at the striking desert stars in bleak recollection of early that day.
+He stared at the striking desert stars in bleak recollection of the early part of that day.

 Nelson had watched Bill make Ivory swallow a warm golden liquid.
-She coughed, spilling some onto the tan leather back seat and dropping it onto the clear mat.
+She coughed, spilling some onto the brown leather back seat and dropping it onto the clear mat.
 Bill unbuttoned and unzipped Ivory’s shorts.
-Nelson was repulsed at Bill’s extreme perversion and pretended he received a text from the boss.
+Nelson was repulsed by Bill’s extreme perversion and pretended he received a text from The Boss.

-“Bill, the boss has orders and wants you to deal with Silverback alive,” Nelson said.
-“With a warning that he is probably the beast, the maniac of the Utah canyons.”
-Bill continued, less earnest, to kiss the side of Ivory’s neck with the brown beauty mark.
+“Bill, The Boss has orders and wants you to deal with Silverback alive,” Nelson said.
+“With a warning that he is probably The Beast, the maniac of the Utah canyons.”
+Bill continued, but less earnestly, to kiss the side of Ivory’s neck with the beauty mark.

-The road shrank among the numerous wildflowers, desert cactus, and stiff sagebrush as the blackened Southern West side of the desert seemed flawed with monstrous dread.
+The road narrowed among the numerous wildflowers, desert cacti, and stiff sagebrush as the blackened southern West side of the desert seemed fraught with monstrous dread.

 Bill was forced to yield to it.

-Ivory stared at the dusk with glazed eyes.
+Ivory stared at the dark dusk with glazed eyes.
 Bill had refastened her bra.
 “Silverback,” Ivory said.
-“The gray wolf is coming.”
+“The Gray Wolf is coming.”
 She passed out on the drugged syrup Bill made her swallow.

 Nelson looked over to the passenger seat.
-Silverback was bleeding from a stab to his shoulder, but he was physically fit and appeared he could bid his time like a wounded moose in the forest.
+Silverback was bleeding from a stab to his shoulder, but he was physically fit and could bide his time like a wounded moose in the forest.

 The striking desert stars provoked more than their strange drive up.
-Nelson considered that his life had become as sordid, barren, and horrendous as his brother Bill.
-His regret slew the spell of the striking desert stars and moved away from the birch dresser.
-He noticed the key fob to the wrangler was lying underneath the armchair where Bill was now seated.
+Nelson considered that his life had become as sordid, barren, and horrendous as his brother Bill’s.
+His regret slew the spell of the striking desert stars, and he moved slowly away from the birch dresser.
+He noticed the key fob to the Wrangler was lying underneath the armchair where Bill was now seated.

 “Right!
-There was no text with new orders from the boss.”
-Bill stood up and spat inside the giant square aquarium filled with freakishly large, red-bellied piranhas.
+There was no text with new orders from The Boss.”
+Bill stood up and spat inside the giant square aquarium, which housed freakishly large, red-bellied piranhas.
 “We’re in the godforsaken desert where there is nothing!
 Only bristlecone pine and sidewinder rattlesnakes.”

 Bill shoved Nelson into the wall next to the aquarium.
 “Stuck here in a fucking cryptic and abandoned motel.”